Generic selectors

 Translating and Interpreter Service (TIS)

-Free and immediate telephone interpreting service for health and medical assistance.
+Free and immediate telephone interpreting service for health and medical assistance, if you need help in a language other than English.

 13 14 50